nginxinc/nginx-wiki/source/modules/set_misc.rst

-Please note that we're using :doc:`echo_module's <echo>` ``echo`` directive here to output values of nginx variables directly.
+Please note that we're using :doc:`echo_module's <echo>` ``echo`` directive here to output values of NGINX variables directly.

 RFC forces the ``[A-Z2-7]`` RFC-3548 compliant encoding, but we are using the "base32hex" encoding (``[0-9a-v]``) by default.
 The `set_base32_alphabet`_